pyeve/Eve.NET/README.md

 Eve.NET
 =======
-Eve.NET is a simple cross platform client for Web Services powered by the [Eve REST API framework][1].
-It leverages both [`System.Net.HttpClient`][5] and [`Json.NET`][6] to provide the best possible Eve experience on .NET.
+Eve.NET is a simple HTTP and REST client for Web Services powered by the [Eve Framework][1].
+It leverages both `System.Net.HttpClient` and `Json.NET` to provide the best possible Eve experience on the .NET platform.

 Cross platform
 --------------
-Eve.NET is delivered as a portable (PCL) library and runs seamlessly on .NET4, Mono, Xamarin.iOS, Xamarin.Android, Windows Phone and Windows 8.
-We use Eve.NET internally to power our iOS and Windows applications.
+Written and maintained by the same author of the Eve Framework, Eve.NET is delivered as a portable library (PCL) which runs seamlessly on .NET4, Mono, Xamarin.iOS, Xamarin.Android, Windows Phone 8 and Windows 8.
+We use Eve.NET internally to power our iOS, Web and Windows applications.

 Usage
 -----